The Belcher League

 In the American southwest Tina sat on a rock and stared at the ring on her finger.
 "The alien, he was able to use you to do things, but how?
 He mentioned honesty, imagination, willpower and courage.
 Why imagination?
 If it's a magic ring then perhaps I just need to imagine what I need?"
 She stood and held the ring up to the sky.
 "I wish I was home!"

 Tina sat back down on the rock and looked at the ring.
 "No, that's not it.
 Perhaps I need to imagine a form of transportation?"
-She held her arm out, closed her eyes and imagined as hard as she could.
+She held her left arm out, closed her eyes and imagined as hard as she could.
 When she opened her eyes again she jerked back a little because a large lovely green eye was staring back at her.

 "Did I make you?"